Open Source in the e-commerce

 Debian is a distribution that emerged from Linux.
 The Debian project was initiated by Ian Murdock in 1993 and today has a community of over 1,000 active developers.
 Debian is currently available in version 11 "Bullseye".
 The DFSG (Debian Free Software Guidelines), which are largely identical to the open source definition, ensure that the individual software components of the Debian distribution are available under free software licences.

-The best-known Linux distribution that is largely based on Debian is Ubuntu.
-Ubuntu was first released in 2004 and is now available in version 21.10 under various Open Source licences (including GNU GPL).
+The best-known Linux distribution, which is largely based on Debian, is Ubuntu.
+Ubuntu was first released in 2004 and is now available under various open source licences (including GNU GPL).
 New Ubuntu versions are released every six months.
 Continuous further development is carried out by the Canonical Foundation and the Ubuntu community.

-Nginx is another popular HTTP web server that is available under the free BSD licence.
+Nginx is another popular HTTP web server that is released under the free BSD licence.
 It was developed in 2004 by Igor Sysoev and is mainly used on websites with high traffic.
 Since Nginx is modular, it can also be used as a reverse proxy, load balancer or FastCGI, for example.
-The web server is currently available in version 1.21.3 and is compatible with Microsoft Windows or Unix-like operating systems such as Linux.
+The web server is compatible with Microsoft Windows or Unix-like operating systems such as Linux.

-Redis is an in-memory database that belongs to the NoSQL database group.
+Redis is an in-memory database that belongs to the group of NoSQL databases.
 Redis was developed by Salvatore Sanfilippo.
-The core component of the software has been available since 2010 under the Open Source licence "3-clause BSD", further Redis modules are offered under proprietary licences.
+The core component of the software has been available since 2010 under the open source licence "3-clause BSD", further Redis modules are offered under proprietary licences.
 With regard to the storage of sessions or the application cache, Redis offers great performance potential for online shops.
 You can find out more about Redis and the various deployment and configuration options in a five-part series of articles on our blog.

 PHP is a popular and widely used open source scripting language developed by Rasmus Lerdorf in 1995 and distributed under the PHP licence.
 PHP code is suitable for programming web applications and has the advantage that it can be easily embedded in HTML on the server side.
 PHP is compatible with common operating systems such as Linux, Microsoft Windows or MacOS and supports web servers such as Apache or Nginx.
-Currently, PHP is available in version 8.0.
-The new version PHP 8.1 will be released on 25.11.2021.
+The latest PHP version PHP 8.2 was released in November 2022.

 Apache Lucene is a programme library for full-text search that has been part of the Apache Software Foundation's portfolio since 2005.
 Apache Lucene is licensed under the free Apache licence and is compatible with almost all common operating systems.
-In June 2021, the application was released in the currently most current version 8.9.0.
-In addition, various other distributions emerged from it.
+It has also given rise to various other distributions.

-The search engine Elasticsearch is based on Apache Lucene and was published by the company Elastic in 2010.
-If you want to learn more about Elasticsearch, you can find all the details you need to know in a stand-alone blog post.
-The software's kernel was available under the Apache License 2.0 Open Source licence until early 2021.
-In January 2021, Elastic re-licensed the code of Elasticsearch, so that since then the software has only been available proprietarily under the Server Side Public License and the Elastic License.
+The search engine Elasticsearch is based on Apache Lucene and was published in 2010 by the company Elastic.
+If you want to learn more about Elasticsearch, you can find all the details worth knowing in a stand-alone blog post.
+The software's kernel was available under the Apache License 2.0 open source licence until early 2021.
+In January 2021, Elastic re-licensed Elasticsearch's code, so since then the software has only been available proprietarily under the Server Side Public License and the Elastic License.

 The search and analytics suite OpenSearch emerged as a fork from Elasticsearch 7.10 in 2021.
 Amazon AWS initiated the OpenSearch project shortly after Elasticsearch's licence change was announced to preserve the freedom and flexibility of the full-text search engine under the Apache License 2.0.
-The product is actively developed by over 80 contributors and is currently offered in version 2.0 (as of June 2022).
-Further versions have already been announced on OpenSearch's Product Roadmap.
+The product is actively developed by over 80 contributors and new versions are released regularly, announced on OpenSearch's Product Roadmap.

 Varnish is a full-page cache and HTTP accelerator for Unix-like and Unix operating systems.
 It was developed in 2005 by Poul-Henning Kamp and Linpro and later spun off into the company Varnish Software.
 Varnish is available under the BSD licence as OSS, but is also offered by Varnish Software for a fee in various enterprise editions.
-The current version 7.0.0 of the Varnish OSS was released in September 2021.
 With the right configuration, Varnish can improve the performance of online shops enormously.
 You can read more about this in the blog article linked here.

-The online shop software Magento was released in 2008 by the company of the same name in version 1.0, which is based on the Zend Framework, which is also under an Open Source licence.
+The online shop software Magento was released in 2008 by the company of the same name in version 1.0, which is based on the Zend Framework, which is also under an open source licence.
 After Magento was first sold to eBay and then to Permira, the company has been fully owned by Adobe Inc. since June 2018.
-Since the end of 2015, there has been a shop system with a new software architecture, Magento 2, which is currently available in version 2.4.3.
+Since the end of 2015, a shop system with a new software architecture has existed with Magento 2.
 Magento 1 will no longer be supported by Adobe as of 30 June 2020.

 Magento 2 is available under the Open Software License, just like Magento 1, but Adobe also offers a paid version with Adobe Commerce.
 This is identical to the OSS in terms of backend and frontend, but Adobe guarantees functionality, direct support and extended functions.